Get started with ArcGIS Velocity

 3. Close the Select a feed type window.

-4. Familiarize yourself with the capabilities in the Feeds list:
+4. Familiarize yourself with the options for working with existing feeds including the following:

-• Sort the feed list by title, executable status, running status, input rate, and more.
+• Sorting the feed list by title, executable status, running status, input rate, and modified date.

-• Click the play or stop button to start or stop a feed.
+• Clicking the start or stop button to start or stop a feed.

-• Click the edit button to edit a feed.
+• Clicking the edit button to edit a feed.

-• Click the map viewer button to open a feed in ArcGIS Online Map Viewer.
+• Clicking the map viewer button to open a feed in the Map Viewer.

-• Click the more button to access additional actions including viewing item details, cloning (copying), deleting, viewing logs, and sharing a feed.
+• Clicking the ellipsis button to access additional actions including viewing item details, cloning (copying), deleting, viewing logs, and sharing a feed.

 Explore and create analytics

-1. From the main menu, click Real-Time under ANALYTICS and explore the Real-Time Analytics page.
+1. From the main menu, click Real-Time and explore the Real-Time Analytics page.

 Real-Time Analytics page

-The Real-Time Analytics page displays the list and status of real-time analytics.
-A real-time analytic performs processing on data being collected through a feed and analyzes each individual message as it is received.
+The Real-Time Analytics page displays the list and status of your real-time analytics.
+A real-time analytic performs processing on data being collected through a feed and analyzes each individual event record as it is received.
 Real-time analytics are typically used for transforming data, geofencing, and incident detection.

 2. Click Create real-time analytic.